criadoperez/stacks-docs/README.md

 # Website

-This website is testing [Docusaurus 2](https://docusaurus.io/),for the Stacks Docs.
+This website is testing [Docusaurus 2](https://docusaurus.io/), for the Stacks Docs.

 ### Local Development